alan-turing-institute/RCTab/paper/paper.md

 The Controller function will poll the web server to see whether any subscriptions need to be turned off or on.

-The web server will email users about changes to their subscriptions and send daily email summaries.
+The web server will email users about changes to their subscriptions and send daily email summaries to administrators.

 ## Lifecycle of a Subscription